aloaf812/Sonic-CD-11-3DS/README.md

 A: Yes!
 You can check out @JeffRuLz's RSDKv4 port [here](https://github.com/JeffRuLz/Sonic-1-2-2013-Decompilation).

 ### Q: Why is video playback so slow?
 A: You're going to want to scale down your videos for them to run well on 3DS.
-You can find pre-scaled versions of the CD's videos [here](https://gamebanana.com/mods/313570).
+You can find pre-scaled versions of the videos [here](https://gamebanana.com/mods/313570).

 # Special Thanks
 * [Rubberduckycooly](https://github.com/Rubberduckycooly): For decompiling CD in the first place, as well as helping me out with a few aspects of the port.